charleshages/COT3502/Tutorials/Tutorial_2.md

 4. `5.0 not in 1.0` *(Error because `not in` expects an iterable on the right side)*
 5. `8753[0:1]` *(Error because you can't slice a number)*
 6. `x == 3` *(Error if x hasn't been defined)*

+**Reflection on Errors Exercises:**

+By working through these exercises, you've encountered some of the common errors that Python programmers face.
+Here's what you should have taken away:

+- The ability to read and interpret error messages.
+These messages are Python's way of communicating what went wrong.
+- Understanding that errors are a natural part of programming.
+They're not a sign of failure but an opportunity to learn and debug.
+- Familiarity with some common error types, such as `TypeError`, `ValueError`, and `SyntaxError`.
+- The importance of careful code review and testing to catch and correct errors before they cause problems.

+Embracing errors as learning opportunities can significantly improve your problem-solving skills and resilience as a programmer.
+If you encountered unexpected error messages, take a moment to research and understand them.

 ## Conclusion